The OS Structure, User & Kernel Mode, Interrupts

 Trap: An interrupt triggered by the currently-executing instruction.

-Remember: Interrupts (internal and external) stop the execution of the current program, save the state of computation, and transfer control to the kernel.
+Remember — Interrupts (internal and external) stop the execution of the current process, save the state of computation, and transfer control to the kernel.

 Example: Interrupts and Traps Overview